Environment and Planning Law Practice

 This subject introduces two related areas of legal practice, environment and planning law.
-The unit addresses state, federal and international law relating to the environment and natural resources with a focus on regulation.
-The unit next addresses planning issues considering state and local authority regulation in relation to planning.
+The subject addresses state, federal and international law relating to the environment and natural resources with a focus on regulation.
+The subject next addresses planning issues considering state and local authority regulation in relation to planning.
 The subject deals with relevant legislation and case law in the developing areas of environment and planning law and considers issues of environmental justice that arise in legal practice in these areas.

 - Discussion board & Assignment (20%)